 Juneau, AK 99811-2505

 Credit card payment can be made by phone through our reservations agents toll free at 1-800-642-0066 during Juneau Call Center business hours (7am-5pm, Monday-Friday).
-Visa, MasterCard, American Express, and Discover credit cards are accepted (some restrictions may apply).
+Visa, MasterCard, and Discover credit cards are accepted (some restrictions may apply).

 You may pay for your reservation at any AMHS ferry terminal or ticket office during their hours of operation.
 Terminals are open during check-in times prior to ferry arrivals, while vessels are in port and for a short time after ferry departures.